 An intelligent person, when he finds information that contradicts his points of view, should look for a point of balance and reflect on his beliefs by starting a critical thought.
 However, psychologists discovered that spin doctors used to choose the data that supported their beliefs and ignored those that contradicted them.

 Obviously, this way of dealing with reality feeds their sense of intellectual superiority, in addition to making them lose opportunities to expand their knowledge by integrating other points of view.
 In other words, know-it-all people have locked themselves in their system of knowledge and beliefs, which they assume as an absolute truth, and refuse to value other ideas that do not match theirs.

-A mature “self” makes mistakes, recognizes it and changes
+A mature “ego” makes mistakes, recognizes it and changes

 To a certain extent, we all tend to shy away from arguments that refute our beliefs because our brain hates cognitive dissonance.
 There is no doubt that validating our beliefs feels good while seeing them challenged generates discomfort, especially when it comes to important or deeply rooted beliefs.

 However, an intelligent person stays open to new opportunities and if he makes a mistake, he recognizes it because he is aware that in order to grow and advance it is necessary to leave behind many certainties.
 Smart-aleck people, on the contrary, fall into their own trap: by basing their self-esteem on their “extensive knowledge”, when they are questioned they feel inferior, enter into crisis and desperately need to validate that knowledge to return to feel important.

 The problem with spin doctors is that, in the end, this strategy of intellectual intimidation is a mask to hide a deep personal insecurity.
 In order to recognize our mistakes and change our beliefs, we need a mature “ego”, self-confident, that is not afraid of the constant updating and of leaving behind certainties to open up to uncertainty.